Look, going up against entrenched City Council types is expensive. We need your support.

 You can vote for who you believe in — not against who you fear.
 You don't have to settle for "least bad."

-Talk it up.
-Neighbors, coworkers, friends — get them to sign.
+Talk it up: Neighbors, coworkers, friends — get them to engage with Hope for DC.

 Email info@hopefordc.com to get started.